Tom Corser / Wikimedia Commons, CC BY-SA 3.0

 Isles of Scilly

-The Isles of Scilly are an archipelago of around 140 islands and rocks sitting 28 miles off Land’s End, though only five are inhabited: St Mary’s, Tresco, St Martin’s, Bryher and St Agnes.
-Getting there is part of the experience — you can fly from Land’s End or Newquay airports in around 20 minutes, or take the Scillonian III ferry from Penzance, a crossing of about two and three-quarter hours that gives you a real sense of just how far out into the Atlantic these islands are.
+The Isles of Scilly are an archipelago of around 140 islands 28 miles off Land’s End, with five inhabited - St Mary’s, Tresco, St Martin’s, Bryher and St Agnes.
+Flights from Land’s End or Newquay take about 20 minutes, or the Scillonian III ferry from Penzance crosses in roughly two and three-quarter hours.
+Tresco’s Abbey Garden grows plants from over 80 countries, thriving in the Gulf Stream climate.

 What hits you first is the light.
 The Scillies have a clarity and colour that feels more Mediterranean than British - white sand beaches, turquoise water, and subtropical plants growing in the open air thanks to the warming effect of the Gulf Stream.
 Tresco’s Abbey Garden is the headline attraction, home to plants from over 80 countries that simply shouldn’t survive this far north.
 But every island has its own character: St Martin’s has arguably the finest beaches, Bryher is wild and exposed to the full force of the Atlantic, and St Agnes (the most southerly community in England) has a timeless quality that’s hard to describe without sounding sentimental.